 2.5 Data Analysis

 The data obtained were statistically analysed as per the standard statistical methods (Snedecor and Cochran, 1994).
 The data obtained were subjected to analysis of variance (ANOVA) using the statistical package of SPSS software v.20.
-The differences among the treatment means were assessed using Duncan’s multiple range test.
+The differences among the treatment means were assessed using Duncan’s multiple range test (Duncan’s,1955).
 The differences were considered significant at level of P<0.05.

 RESULTS AND DISCUSSION